 A recent OSHA report revealed that the number of work-safety violations in the construction industry is on the rise, putting workers and others around construction sites at risk of preventable injury or death.

-If you have been injured or lost a loved one due to a construction site accident, you can receive protection from a personal injury attorney at Wingate, Russotti, Shapiro & Halperin, LLP.
+If you have been injured or lost a loved one due to a construction site accident, you can receive protection from a personal injury attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Our experienced legal team has the experience and knowledge to help obtain the workers’ compensation you need.